Industries · Horticulture

 Berry crops

-Tissue-cultured planting material for strawberry, blueberry, raspberry, and blackberry production.
-Clean-stock programmes for an industry where systemic viruses limit yield and longevity.
+Berry crops are an area we're interested in.
+Tissue culture could provide clean planting material for strawberry, blueberry, raspberry, and blackberry production — an industry where systemic viruses limit yield and longevity.

 Why tissue culture